rodyucb/cs61a/projects/ants/README.md

 **Bees**.
 In this game, bees are the antagonistic forces that the player must defend the ant colony from.
 Each turn, a bee either advances to the next place in the tunnel if no ant is in its way, or it stings the ant in its way.
 Bees win when at least one bee reaches the end of a tunnel.
 # 4.)
 Core Classes
-- GameState: Represents the colony and some state information about the game, including how much food is available, how much time has elapsed, where the AntHomeBase is, and all the Places in the game.
+- '''GameState''': Represents the colony and some state information about the game, including how much food is available, how much time has elapsed, where the AntHomeBase is, and all the Places in the game.

 - Place: Represents a single place that holds insects.
 At most one Ant can be in a single place, but there can be many Bees in a single place.
 Place objects have an exit to the left and an entrance to the right, which are also places.
 Bees travel through a tunnel by moving to a Place's exit.